Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

   1. News feed (driven by SharePoint content)
   2. My Clients and Projects (shows links to the user's current consulting projects)
-  3. Tabbed Calendar, Community, and Discussions
+  3. Tabbed Calendar, Community, and Discussions (driven by SharePoint content)
-  4. Tabbed New Hires and Anniversary carousel
+  4. Tabbed New Hires and Anniversary carousel (driven by SharePoint content)
   5. Twitter feed

 They're all written in HTML and JavaScript, and work equally well on premises